thisisadityarao/thisisadityarao/README.md

 ### 👋 Hi there

-I’m Aditya Rao, a web developer and consultant.
+I’m Aditya Rao, a frontend web developer.
 My personal corner on the internet is here: [adityarao.netlify.app](https://adityarao.netlify.app/)

 *   🔭 I’m open for collaboration or mentorship.
-*   🌱 I’m currently learning Golang
+*   🌱 I’m currently learning ReactJS and Typescript.

 ### 🖥 Tech Skills